msu-csc232-fa20/lab01/README.md

    ```text
    Each array was allocated <TODO: Put your answer here> bytes.
    ```

-   // TODO: Remove this line when you have finished this sub-step.

    Using the information you have developed, what do you think are the addresses of: